 The challenge, though, is how a healthcare organization can make use of all of this raw data—such as the real-time information coming in to their networks from patients’ IoT devices.
 Because they’ve historically lacked the tools and applications to turn this raw data into actionable intelligence, many companies in the medical professional have underutilized this information.

-But in recent years we have seen the widespread availability of “big data analytics” solutions, applications able to process, analyze, and make informed recommendations based on the massive amounts of raw data sitting on servers
+But in recent years we have seen the widespread availability of “big data analytics” solutions, applications able to process, analyze, and make informed recommendations based on the massive amounts of raw data sitting on servers and in databases.

 Using big data analytics, for example, healthcare providers can help make smarter decisions—more quickly—to help their patients.
 Insurance companies can process enormous amounts of historic patient data to help tailor their insurance offerings.
 And researchers can now analyze all of this raw data to uncover previously unseen patterns showing behaviors or even geographic areas that could elevate risks of certain illnesses.